 - Don’t wash the berries until you are ready to eat or use them.

-- Strawberries generally keep for 2 to 3 days when refrigerated.
+- Strawberries Generally keep for 2 to 3 days when refrigerated.

 Tips for Freezing

 To freeze your strawberries you will want to remove the tops from the berry.
 After you have washed your strawberries and removed the tops and place them on a cookie sheet lined with waxed paper.
 A single layer spread across the cookie sheet works best.
-Place the cookie sheet in the freezer until the strawberries are completely frozen (about 1 hour).
-By doing this you prevent the berries from sticking together.
-Once your berries are frozen, gently transfer the strawberries into a freezer tight bag.

 Frozen strawberries will be slightly softer after thawing when compared to fresh fruit.